dwbfox/atecx/README.md

 the number of users retrieved from the database into `$content['numUsers']`.
 This was subsequently passed on to our view and turned into a variable for us.
 This is how Codeigniter facilitates data transfer between the controller and the view in an MVC app.

 And that's all there is to it!
-To recap, as soon as the user naviates to `http://.../stats/users`, the routing engine will the users `users()` method.
-The `users()` method will in turn call our model called `users_model` and retrieve the number of members in ATECX and return it to the controller.
-The controller, will then build the view  called `stats_view` and attach the content retrieved from the model to be displayed to the user.
+To recap, as soon as the user navigates to `http://.../stats/users`, the routing engine will call the `users()` method.
+The `users()` method will in turn call our model called `users_model`, retrieve the number of members in ATECX, and finally return it to the controller.
+The controller will then build the view we called `stats_view` and attach the content retrieved from the model to be displayed to the user.

 ###Resources